Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 Why Does the Y-Axis Point Down?

-The convention was established in early CRT display hardware and carried forward into modern operating systems.
-Text and graphics are rendered from top to bottom, line by line, so it was natural to treat increasing Y as moving farther down the display buffer.
-Every major OS (Windows, macOS, Linux) and web browser follows this convention today.
+Blame early CRT hardware.
+Text and graphics were drawn top to bottom, line by line, so it made sense to count Y downward through the display buffer.
+Every major OS — Windows, macOS, Linux — and every web browser still follows this convention.

 Screen vs Client vs Page Coordinates

-Not all coordinate systems use the top-left of your physical monitor as their origin.
-Depending on what you are building, you may need to work with three different reference frames:
+Not every coordinate system starts at the top-left of your physical monitor.
+Depending on the task, you run into three different reference frames:

 | Type | Origin | Typical Use Case |